szermatt/emacs-bash-completion/README.md

 * Does bash behave differently when run outside of Emacs?
 If not, check your shell configuration.
-* Call `M-x bash-completion-debug` and look at the completion table at the bottom.
-Does it match your expectation?
-If not, call `M-x bash-completion-refresh` to refresh the copy of the completion table kept by Emacs, or if you're in a  `M-x execute` or `M-x compile` prompt, call `M-x bash-completion-reset-all`, then try again.
+* Call `M-x bash-completion-debug` and look at the `output-buffer` section.
+Does it  match the expected set of completion?
-* Still on `M-x bash-completion-debug`, does the `output-buffer` section match the expected set of completion?
 If yes, it might be a display problem.
 Are you using a completion engine other than the default, such as ivy or helm?
 Try turning it off to confirm, then [file a bug][new_issue]
 * If all else fails, [file a bug][new_issue].
 Please include the output of `M-x bash-completion-debug`, the command you're trying to use and the function or package providing completion for that command and